 - Inbreeding: Potbellied pigs are inbred to propagate their smaller stature.
 This lack of genetic diversity can lead to a whole host of health issues in their offspring.
-For example, according to one study, "squished" snouts are prevalent among inbred "teacup" pigs, and can lead to severe respiratory issues down the road.
-This is just one of the many health conditions "teacup" pigs can experience due to inbreeding.

-- Starvation: Another way many "teacup" breeders ensure a smaller stature is by underfeeding pigs in order to stunt their growth.
+- Starvation: Another way many "teacup" breeders ensure a smaller stature is by underfeeding pigs to stunt their growth.
 They often encourage owners to drastically restrict their diets, too.
 Essentially, these pigs are starved, so they won't thrive.
 The result?
 The pigs' skeletal systems remain small, but their internal organs continue to grow to their full size, which can lead to bone deformities and bone frailty, among other serious health issues.

 03 of 09